fhiso/tsc-governance/drafts.md

 Citation Elements: Bindings for ELF

-:  This standard defines how citation elements should be represented in FHISO's Extensible Legacy Format (ELF), a format based on and compatible with GEDCOM, but with the addition of a new extensibility mechanism.
+:  This document defines how citation elements should be represented in FHISO's Extensible Legacy Format (ELF), a format based on and compatible with GEDCOM, but with the addition of a new extensibility mechanism.

 Citation Elements: Bindings for GEDCOM X

-:  This standard defines extensions to the GEDCOM X data model and its JSON and XML serialisations to allow citation elements to be represented in GEDCOM X.
+:  This document defines extensions to the GEDCOM X data model and its JSON and XML serialisations to allow citation elements to be represented in GEDCOM X.

 Citation Elements: Vocabulary

-:  This standard defines a collection of citation elements allowing the representation of information normally found in formatted citations to diverse types of source.
+:  This document defines a collection of citation elements allowing the representation of information normally found in formatted citations to diverse types of source.